 There are several reasons for USB data loss, but few reasons include:

-- Mistakenly or intentionally deleted file from the USB drive
+- Mistakenly or intentionally deleted the file from the USB drive.

 Meanwhile, deleted files on the USB drive cannot be restored in the Recycle Bin unlike files deleted from the local disk/disk drive.

 If you can’t find your drive files in the Recycle Bin, take a look at this guide.

 However, we have compiled applicable methods that you can use to recover deleted files from the USB drive.